 Under these assumptions, RCI's deposits and senior unsecured debt are likely to face a very low Loss Given Failure because of the loss absorption provided by the large amount of senior unsecured debt.
-This results in a two-notch LGF uplift from the BCA of baa3 for both deposits and senior unsecured debt (Baa1).
+This results in a two-notch LGF uplift from the adjusted BCA of ba1 for both deposits and senior unsecured debt (Baa2).